 – Target distance from Earth: 6.8 million miles (11 million kilometers)

 – Estimated cost: $313.9 million (£227.9 million)

 The DART mission was launched at 10:20 p.m. local time on Nov.
 23, 2021, (1:20 a.m.
 EDT, or 0620 GMT Nov.
 24) atop a SpaceX Falcon 9 rocket from the Space Launch Complex 4 at the Vandenberg Space Force Base in California.

 DART mission target

-According to JHUAPL, DART will be guided to its target Dimorphos by sophisticated autonomous navigation software.
+According to JHUAPL, DART was guided to its target Dimorphos by sophisticated autonomous navigation software.
 It's no easy feat to locate a target that is 525 feet (160 meters) in diameter and 6.8 million miles (11 million kilometers) away from Earth.
-According to JHUAPL, the navigation software is designed to identify both Didymos and Dimorphos and distinguish between the two, so the DART spacecraft can be directed to the smaller body — Dimorphos.
+The navigation software was designed to identify both Didymos and Dimorphos and distinguish between the two, so the DART spacecraft can be directed to the smaller body — Dimorphos.

 DART's companion: LICIACube

 According to NASA, the DART spacecraft didn't make its journey to the near-Earth asteroid binary alone, as the spacecraft was joined by LICIACube (Light Italian Cubesat for Imaging Asteroids).
 LICIACube is a cubesat contributed by the Italian Space Agency and built by Italian aerospace engineering company Argotec.

 The small cubesat weighs just 31 pounds (14 kilograms) and measures roughly the length of an adult's hand and forearm.
 It is fitted with two optical cameras and followed DART towards Dimorphos before settling in to watch the collision from a safe distance — of about 600 miles (1,000 km).

 The role of LICIACube was to observe the impact to help confirm whether the experiment has worked.